wp-plugins/form-maker/readme.txt

 *   Possibility to hide and unhide specific form fields from demonstrating in the Submissions
 *   There is a possibility to add custom text which will be displayed when the field is empty to give the users samples or instruction when filling the specific field.
 *   Possibility to have pre-filled texts serving as instructions for the textarea and other text fields.
+*   Date picker in the form of drop-down menu for easier date selection.

 Upgrade to [WordPress Form Maker Pro](http://web-dorado.com/products/wordpress-form.html) to add features: